Overview

 Students who successfully complete this unit will be able to:

-• Identify the core principles of federal and state constitutional law to solve factual legal problems
+1. Identify and discuss the core principles of federal and state constitutional law and demonstrate use of these skills to solve factual legal problems.

-• Locate and apply relevant case law and legislative provisions to solve factual legal problems relating to the law of torts
+3. Locate and apply relevant case law and legislative provisions to solve factual legal problems relating to constitutional issues.

-• Analyse judgments from the High Court of Australia and other superior courts that deal with constitutional causes of action
+4. Analyses and evaluates judgments of the High Court of Australia and other superior courts concerning constitutional causes of action.

 Teaching methods